Emergency Eye Exams

 To avoid eye injury as much as possible during work, hobbies, and sports, use protective eyewear such as safety glasses, goggles, and visors.
 Your home and work first aid kits should include a rigid eye shield, eyewash, sterile gauze, and medical tape.

 Quick action in any eye emergency is critical.
-If you need emergency help, call your eye doctor for immediate assistance.
+If you need emergency help, contact our eye doctors at Broadway Vision Source for immediate assistance.